masakk1/AITility/README.md

 # Using

-Currently there are 4 commands and two of them have a `--verbose` toggle, which just means a longer answer.\
+Currently there are 4 commands and two of them have a `--verbose` (or `-v`) toggle, which just means a longer answer.\
 Sometimes it will return `retry` a bunch of times and then not answer, running the same command again usually works.
 This might get worked on in a future release.